Partnerships for cooperation

 In the field of school education:

 Supporting teachers, school leaders and other teaching professions: This priority supports practitioners in teacher professions (including teacher educators) through all phases of their career.
+It also supports projects providing support for initial education and continuing professional development of staff involved in organising, leading and providing early childhood education and care.
 Projects under this priority can focus on enhancing teachers’ initial education, as well as their continuous professional development, in particular by improving the policy framework and concrete opportunities for teacher mobility.
-A second focus of the priority is making teaching careers more attractive and diverse, and strengthening selection, recruitment and evaluation for teaching professions.
-Finally, projects can also directly support the development of stronger school leadership and innovative teaching and assessment methods.
+The priority also supports making teaching careers more attractive and diverse, including via support to their wellbeing, and strengthening selection, recruitment and evaluation for teaching professions, with particular attention to critical areas such as the lack of specialist teachers in mathematics and science.
+Projects can also directly support the development of stronger school leadership and innovative teaching and assessment methods.

 Developing high quality early childhood education and care systems: This priority focuses on promoting the implementation of the EU quality framework for early childhood education and care attached to the 2019 Council Recommendation on high quality early childhood education and care.
 It includes projects providing support for initial and continuing professional development of staff involved in organising, leading and providing early childhood education and care.
 In addition, the priority also supports creating, testing and implementing strategies and practices to foster participation of all children in early childhood education and care, including children with fewer opportunities.